 Bankruptcy Guidance for Those Approaching Retirement

 In an ideal world, retirement is supposed to represent your golden years.
 However, investment losses and the prospect of reduced incomes in retirement present problems for some people in their 50s and 60s.
 It may seem tempting to pay off high credit card balances or medical debt with funds from your retirement account as you prepare for retirement.
 But that can be a costly mistake.
-If you are approaching retirement and have unmanageable debts, Minnillo & Jenkins CO.
-LPA has solutions for you.
+If you are approaching retirement and have unmanageable debts, Minnillo Law Group Co., LPA has solutions for you.

 If you are planning for retirement, but have substantial debt, we can analyze your individual financial structure and provide you with solid debt relief advice, tailored to your goals.
 Call +1-513-723-1600 to schedule your free initial consultation.

 If you are approaching retirement or you are already retired, you need to know these important facts about bankruptcy:

 - Creditors cannot touch your retirement savings — When you file bankruptcy, your 401(k), IRA and pension accounts are normally exempt.
 That money is yours.

 - Government benefits are exempt — Social Security income, veterans’ benefits, disability benefits and other government assistance benefits are exempt.